MurtyShikhar/structural-grokking/README.md

 We provide all the raw data for reproducing plots in our paper.
 Please run the notebooks in the `notebooks` folder, after unzipping `sci.tar.gz`.

 ## Citing this work
-If you use tree projections in your work, we kindly ask you to cite our paper:
+If you use ideas from this paper in your work, we kindly ask you to cite us as:
 ```
 @inproceedings{
 murty2023structure,